Media Studies L3 - Film & Media Studies

 Level 3 Media Studies is about "The Media of the Future".

 You will study films and a film genre in depth, and examine current and future trends in the media.
+You will also publish a piece of professional journalism.

 How will this course be assessed?